Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Introduction

-This paper develops a generic approach to use any of the ML tools to predict and make inference on heterogeneous treatment or policy effects.
-A core difficulty of applying ML tools to the estimation of heterogenous causal effects is that, while they are successful in prediction empirically, it is much more difficult to obtain uniformly valid inference.
-In fact, in high dimensional settings, absent strong assumptions, generic ML tools may not even produce consistent estimates of the \emph{conditional average treatment effect} (CATE), the difference in the expected potential outcomes between treated and control groups conditional on covariates.

-Previous attempts to solve this problem focus either on specific tools (for example the method proposed by \cite{athey:trees}, which has become popular with applied researchers, and uses trees), or on situations where those assumptions might be satisfied.
-Our approach to resolve the fundamental impossibilities in non-parametric inference is different.
+This paper develops a generic approach to using any of the available ML tools to predict and make inference on heterogeneous treatment or policy effects.
+A core difficulty of applying ML tools to the estimation of heterogenous causal effects is that, while they are successful in prediction empirically, it is much more difficult to obtain uniformly valid inference, i.e., inference that remains valid under a large class of data generating processes.
+In fact, in high dimensional settings, absent strong assumptions, generic ML tools may not even produce consistent estimators of the \emph{conditional average treatment effect} (CATE), the difference in the expected potential outcomes between treated and control states conditional on covariates.
+Previous attempts to solve this problem focused either on specific tools (for example, the method proposed by \cite{athey:trees}, which has become popular with applied researchers, and uses trees), or on situations where those assumptions might be satisfied.
+Our approach to resolving the fundamental impossibilities in non-parametric inference is different.
 Motivated by \cite{wasserman:adaptive}, instead of attempting to get consistent estimation and uniformly valid inference on the CATE itself, we focus on providing valid estimation and inference on \emph{features} of CATE.

-We start by building a ML proxy predictor of CATE, and then develop valid inference on features of the CATE based on this proxy predictor.
-In particular, we develop valid inference on three objects, which are likely to be of interest to applied researchers and policy makers: First, the \textbf{Best Linear Predictor} (BLP) of the CATE based on the ML proxy predictor; second, the \textbf{Sorted Group Average Treatment Effects} (GATES) or average treatment effect by heterogeneity groups induced by the ML proxy predictor; and third, the \textbf{Classification Analysis} (CLAN) or the average characteristics of the most and least affected units defined in terms of the ML proxy predictor.
-Thus, we can find out if there is detectable heterogeneity in the treatment effect based on observables, and if there is any, what is the treatment effect for different bins.
-And finally we can describe which of the covariates is correlated with this heterogeneity.
+We start by building a ML proxy predictor of CATE, and then target features of the CATE based on this proxy predictor.
+In particular, we consider three objects, which are likely to be of interest to applied researchers and policy makers: (1) \textit{Best Linear Predictor} (BLP) of the CATE on the ML proxy predictor; (2) \textit{Sorted Group Average Treatment Effects} (GATES) or average treatment effect by heterogeneity groups induced by the ML proxy predictor; and (3) \textit{Classification Analysis} (CLAN) or the average characteristics of the most and least affected units defined in terms of the ML proxy predictor.
+Thus, we can find out if there is detectable heterogeneity in the treatment effect based on observables, and if there is any, what the treatment effect is for different bins.
+And finally we can describe which of the covariates are associated with this heterogeneity.